FusionComputingLab/freegsnke/README.md

 [FreeGS4E](https://github.com/FusionComputingLab/freegs4e) is a required dependency and is installed automatically.

-If you are planning to develop FreeGSNKE, see the [building from source](#building-from-source) section below instead.
+If you are planning to develop FreeGSNKE, see the [installing from source](#installing-from-source) section below instead.

 ### Installing with UDA